Upgrading DMC DB to Newer PostgreSQL Versions

 datical-control service start proxy

-1. Confirm that the data has been copied to the PostgreSQL13 instance and DMC has a connection to PostgreSQL:
+1. Confirm that the data has been copied to the new PostgreSQL instance and DMC has a connection to PostgreSQL:

 2. psql --host=<HOSTNAME> --port=5432 --username=<DMC_USER> --password --dbname=<DB_NAME>

-1. Disable or delete the PostgreSQL 10 service.
+1. Disable or delete the old PostgreSQL service.

 If the destination cluster contains no existing databases, use the pg_upgrade and datical-control commands to update your configuration.